denten-books/plain-text/40-screen.md

 environment, such as those in music or speech, can draw neural oscillations into their tempo, effectively synchronizing the brain's rhythms with those of the world around us" [@hickok_its_2015].

-[^ln3-brain]: At the physical level, the process of textual remediation begins at the brain, as when thoughts are initially transcribed onto paper.

 [^ln3-art]: "Replaceable" and "reproducible" as in the sense that an art gallery perseveres through the continual loss and rearrangement of its